The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.

 #2.
 Don’t check your blood work right after you take your thyroid medication.

-This will give you a value which is falsely elevated and not indicative of what your levels will be throughout the day.
+This will give you a value that is falsely elevated and not indicative of what your levels will be throughout the day.

 If you still have a high free T3, despite following these rules, then you might be in danger of taking too much thyroid hormone.